Binance vs KuCoin 2026: Full Comparison

 Trading fees comparison

-Base fees are close but not identical on perpetual futures.
+Fees are close but not equal.
 Binance charges 0.02% maker and 0.05% taker.
 KuCoin charges 0.02% maker and 0.06% taker.
-That one basis point taker difference means KuCoin costs $10 more per $100,000 in taker volume.
-On a $100,000 taker trade, you pay $50 on Binance versus $60 on KuCoin — a 17% cost difference.
-Scale to $1 million in monthly taker volume, and KuCoin costs $100 more.
-Over a year, that is $1,200 in additional taker fees.
+That one basis point difference costs you $10 more per $100,000 in taker volume on KuCoin.
+On $1 million monthly, KuCoin costs $100 more.
+Over a year, that adds up to $1,200 in extra fees.

 Leverage & margin